raseels-repos/golang-saas-starter-kit/cmd/web-app/README.md

 [![Golang app create user and Go web app create user](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-users-create.png)](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-users-create.png)

 If the admin would rather the new users provide their own user details, there is Go code demonstrating how users can be invited.
 The invite functionality allows users to specifiy one or more email addresses.
 Once submitted, the web app will send email invites to allow the users to activate their user.

 From the users index page, admins for an account can view users details.
 This page also provides access to update the user as well as archive it.

-A user can then update the details for the record of their user as another example demonstration the update operation.
-As part of ACL, the roles for a user can be added or removed.

 ## Local Installation